Rakhi Bandhan: Series overview

 Bandhan and Rakhi are orphans.
 Neglected by their relatives, they are each other's support system.
 But when fate threatens to tear them apart, they must overcome all the hurdles.

 Plot summary

 Rakhi Bandhan is the story of a brother and a sister who lost their parents at tender age.
 They are neglected by their aunt who makes them do all the household chores.
 Bandhan takes an oath to bring Rakhi up as a good person and send her to school and fulfil all her dreams.
 The story revolves around Bandhan and Rakhi's relationship.

 12 years' leap

-Of late, the show has taken a successful leap as we find Rakhi and Bandhan all grown up, an estrangement threatens to rip them apart.
-Bandhan still continues to try to bring his sister back under his wings from where she'd taken off, driven by circumstances.
+Of late, the show has taken a leap as we find Rakhi and Bandhan all grown up, an estrangement threatens to rip them apart.
+Bandhan still continues to try to bring his sister back under his care from where she'd left, driven by circumstances.
 Bandhan is determined to mend a straining relationship with his sister and the interpersonal relationship between two siblings still forms the core of the show.